Koodies/ftx-exchange-telegram-bot/README.md

 ## Main
 [(Back to top)](#table-of-contents)
-### start - Global
-Issue a /start command to start the hourly lending cron job

-### stop - Global
-Issue a /stop command to stop the hourly lending cron job and remove all funds from the lending pool.

-### balance - Global
-Issue a /balance command to view your current balance in your FTX account

 ### watchlist
-Issue a /watchlist command to enter the watch list scene
+Issue a /watchlist command to enter the watch list scene.

 ### lending - Global
-Issue a /lending command to enter the lending scene
+Issue a /lending command to enter the lending scene.

+### balance - Global
+Issue a /balance command to view your current balance in your FTX account.

 ### whois - Global
-Issue a /whois command with a ticker symbol of the coin to get the full name of the coin
+Issue a /whois command with a ticker symbol of the coin to get the full name of the coin.

+### startlend - Global
+Issue a /start command to start the hourly lending cron job.

+### stoplend - Global
+Issue a /stop command to stop the hourly lending cron job and remove all funds from the lending pool.

+### displaylogs - Global
+Issue a /displaylogs command to display last 10 logs.

 ## Watchlist
 [(Back to top)](#table-of-contents)